critsmet/apostrophe-front-end/README.md

 ## Installation

 To get started with Apostrophe, fork this repository and clone it to your hard drive.
 CD into the folder and run ```npm install```.
-Once the dependencies have beene installed, you can run ```npm start``` to get your app running.
+Once the dependencies have been installed, you can run ```npm start``` to get your app running.
 Your locally-hosted version of the app, like the live version, will receive information from a Ruby on Rails backend hosted at apostrophe-back-end.herokuapp.com.
-For more information about how the back-end is structured, visit [this](https://github.com/critsmet/apostrophe-back-end) repository.
+For more information about how the back-end is structured, visit [this](https://github.com/critsmet/apostrophe-back-end) repository. *The app currently does not provide a variable that changes the location of the fetch request depending on environment being production or development.
+This will be updated soon.*

 ## Structure